 - Looks do matter – Consider the way your business name will look in print.
 After all, customers are going to see your name on the window of your shop, business cards, name plaques, letterhead and envelopes, advertising – and most importantly your website.

 - Keep it simple – If the name is hard to pronounce or spell, your customers will struggle to remember or share it.
 This could also be problematic when they are trying to find your website or online directory listing.

 - Trust your instincts – Does the name make you smile?
 Then test the waters and run it past a couple of colleagues and friends.
 Or give them 2-3 of your strongest choices and get their feedback.
 In the end, take the leap for what you want – most importantly, it should feel right to you.

 - Spell it out – The use of hyphens, acronyms and initials may seem like a good idea, but in the long run it might be confusing.
-Unless it is especially brilliant, such as MADD (mothers against drunk drivers), it’s best to resist the temptation.
+Unless it is especially brilliant, it’s best to resist the temptation.

 - Stay on point – Does the name suggest the nature of your business idea?
 Will it imply benefits and strengths?
 Remember, if you’re going to choose a random name such as Google or Apple, be prepared for a huge marketing expense to brand it with the public.

 - Engage with others – Will the name set you apart from others, especially competitors?
 Does it connect on a human level?
 If it is relevant and likeable, people will find it memorable.

 - Grab the domain – Your domain name should match your business name as closely as possible.
 Check with an online domain registrar.
 If the .com or .co.uk domain is taken, choose another name – otherwise you could lose business to a competitor, or lose a confused client.
 Don’t opt for the ‘lesser’ extensions (.net, .biz, .me, etc.) as they are not considered prime property.